 Now, it’s time for the less-than-glamorous part — scrubbing and wiping down the dirty coin with gentle dish soap and water to remove any remaining grime.

-The soap or washing-up liquid will help dissolve any remaining dirt and oil as you rub it gently.
+The mild soap or washing-up liquid will help dissolve any remaining dirt and oil as you rub it gently.

 Be Careful When Cleaning Your Coins

 Gold is a soft metal and can be easily damaged.

 Coins are some of the most valuable and expensive items to clean.

 But, if you know how to clean them correctly, they can look almost as good as new ones!

 If you need to clean the coins, use soft cloth materials.

 You should also use a small amount of household bleach (e.g., one cup) and water to ensure that your gold stays shiny and clean.